 For wearables to grab market share beyond the tech-savvy, though, they need a little extra.
 For want of a better word, they need to be, well, wearable.
 Efforts to combine the technology of wearables with the reach of the fashion market have begun in earnest.

 Some of the more unobtrusive pieces of functional jewellery do look really great, like the Pebble Watch you can see above.
 In some ways, they’re an echo of the skeuomorphic designs that were used by Apple in their smartphones.
 They look just similar enough to something familiar to ease people into the concept – they’re not a watch, they’re a wearable computer, but they look enough like a watch to be appealing.
-Eventually, maybe we’ll see smartwatches that look nothing like a traditional watch!
+Eventually, maybe we’ll see a smartwatch that looks nothing like a traditional watch!

 The alternative route has been to fully embrace the clunky, chunky look of a lot of current tech, and turn it into a statement piece.
 This bracelet by Rebecca Minkoff, for example, uses bold prism shapes and a contrasting black and gold colour scheme to explicitly draw attention to the unconventional jewellery.
 Other wearable tech companies, like Misfit (Shine, demonstrated below), have collaborated with designers like Swarovski to create devices that look very much like costume jewellery.